Moderna has no plans to share its COVID-19 vaccine recipe

 “Within the next six to nine months, the most reliable way to make high-quality vaccines and in an efficient way is going to be if we make them,” Afeyan said.
 Asked about appeals from the World Health Organization and others, he contended that such pleas assumed ”that we couldn’t get enough capacity, but in fact we know we can.”

-Moderna “went from zero production to having 1 billion doses in less than a year,” Afeyan said, referring to the Massachusetts-based company’s sprint to develop the vaccine and produce it in large quantities.
+Moderna “went from having zero production to having 1 billion doses in less than a year,” Afeyan said, referring to the Massachusetts-based company’s sprint to develop the vaccine and produce it in large quantities.
 “And we think we will be able to go from 1 to 3 billion” in 2022.

+“We think we are doing everything we can to help this pandemic,” Afeyan added, citing the company’s increasing output and its pledge on patent infringement.

+He noted that $2.5 billion (about 2.1 billion euros) and 10 years were spent in developing the platform that makes Moderna’s COVID-19 vaccine.

 The COVID-19 vaccine is Moderna’s only commercial product.
 The company announced plans last week to open a vaccine plant somewhere in Africa.
 Afeyan said he hopes a decision will be made soon on an exact location.
 Still, it could take years to get the plant up and running.

 Afeyan spoke on the last full day of a visit to Italy in which he met Pope Francis, who has appealed for universal vaccine access.
-He also appeared in Venice to promote a humanitarian prize initiative.
+He also appeared in Venice to promote a humanitarian prize.

+Co-founded by Afeyan, the Aurora Humanitarian Initiative aims to “empower modern-day saviors to offer life and hope” to those urgently needing basic humanitarian aid.
+Through the prize, the organization has awarded $5 million in grants to more than 30 humanitarian projects to help people recover from war, famine, genocide, human rights violations and other challenges.